vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 ### Who is Chris Voss?

 [Christopher Voss](https://en.wikipedia.org/wiki/Christopher_Voss)
-worked ta the FBI as a lead hostage negotiator.
+worked at the FBI as a lead hostage negotiator.
 In 2008 he left to form his own company, The Black Swan Group, that offers coaching to people on negotiation techniques.